JianyuanXiao/SymPIC/README.md

 mpirun -n 4 ../sympic x_ebw.ss

+Note that this operation require the number of MPI processes equals to 4, to modify it you may edit the x_ebw.ss file and change the NUM_PROCESS parameter.
 We may also use the MPI-OpenMP hybrid runtime:

 cd example